 The General Data Protection Regulation (GDPR) and California Consumer Privacy Act (CCPA) are important laws for keeping stakeholder data safe.
 They demand policies and methods that protect personal information, as well as making clear how data is managed.

-Technology is very important in today's stakeholder management, giving many tools and platforms that make communication, working together, and engagement better.
-There are digital communication tools, project management software, collaboration platforms and advanced analytics; all help to simplify interactions with stakeholders and ensure projects reach their goals.
-As technology keeps changing, project managers need to keep up with new tools and good ways of doing things.
+Technology is basic and urgent in today’s stakeholder management, giving many tools and platforms that make transmission, working together, and engagement better.
+There are video transmission tools, project management software, combined endeavor platforms and advanced analytics; all help simply interactions with stakeholders and ensure projects reach their goals.
+As technology keeps progressing, project managers need to keep up with new tools and good modalities of doing things.